SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 __Expecting__: Hash

-__Requirements__: Defining element_method and evaluate properly.  element_method needs to be a valid available element method to run ruby code against.  evaluate needs to be valid ruby code.

-__Description__: Below ruby code is run when
+__Requirements__: Defining element_method and evaluate properly are important. element_method needs to be a valid available [element method](../framework/element_object.md) to run ruby code against. evaluate needs to be valid ruby code.
+The evaluate code is run against the method you supply in element_method.

+__Description__: You can use custom methods to create a method on an element object that might not otherwise exist.
+By using one of the already available element methods and ruby code under evaluate you can create a dynamic method on that object.

 __Example__:
 ```